United States–Mexico–Canada Agreement: United States

 On March 1, 2019, organizations representing the U.S. agricultural sector announced their support for the USMCA and urged Congress to ratify the agreement.
 They also urged the Trump administration to continue upholding NAFTA until the new trade agreement is ratified.
-However, on March 4, House Ways and Means Chairman Richard Neal predicted a "very hard" path through Congress for the deal.
+However, on March 4, House Ways and Means chairman Richard Neal predicted a "very hard" path through Congress for the deal.
 Starting March 7, senior White House officials met with House Ways and Means members, as well as moderate caucuses from both parties, such as the Problem Solvers Caucus, the Tuesday Group, and the Blue Dog Coalition in their efforts to gain support for ratification.
 The Trump administration has also backed down from the threat of withdrawing from NAFTA as the negotiations with Congress continued.

-On May 30, 2019, USTR Lighthizer submitted to Congress a draft statement on administrative measures concerning the implementation of the U.S.-Mexico-Canada Agreement (USMCA and the new NAFTA) in accordance with the Presidential Trade Promotion Authority (TPA) Act 2015 (Statement of Administrative Action).
+On May 30, 2019, USTR Lighthizer submitted to Congress a draft statement on administrative measures concerning the implementation of the U.S.-Mexico-Canada Agreement (USMCA and the new NAFTA under the Presidential Trade Promotion Authority (TPA) Act of 2015 (Statement of Administrative Action).
 The draft would allow USMCA implementation legislation to be submitted to Congress after 30 days, thus on or after June 29.
 In a letter sent to Nancy Pelosi, Speaker of the House of Representatives, and Kevin McCarthy, House Minority Leader, Lighthizer said that the USMCA is the gold standard in U.S. trade policy, modernizing U.S. competitive digital trade, intellectual property, and services provisions and creating a level playing field for U.S. companies, workers and farmers, an agreement that represents a fundamental rebalancing of trade relations between Mexico and Canada.